 The student projects spanned a range of innovations, including new food products, processed agricultural goods, and creative items designed to meet modern consumer demands.
-The showcase demonstrated the students’ ability to integrate knowledge across the entire agricultural value chain, from production and processing with new technologies to developing marketing and sales strategies.
+The showcase demonstrated the students’ ability to integrate knowledge across the entire agricultural value chain, from production and processing using advanced technologies to the development of effective marketing and sales strategies.

 Associate Professor Dr. Darunee Chotitayangkoon, Dean of the Faculty of Agriculture, stated that the event reflects the faculty’s commitment to fostering entrepreneurial skills in the next generation of agricultural graduates.
 She emphasized that the activities were designed for students to integrate their comprehensive knowledge and develop innovative solutions for future social and economic needs.